(1912-68, pseud. Frank Boyd)

 So he left law school and began to put his writing skills to use.
 He served a couple of years as a columnist for the New York Press, was Editor-in-Chief for the New York Trade Newspapers Corporation, and an associate editor for the New York Journal of Commerce.
 He also worked in public relations, as an advocate and spokesperson for the Liquor Industry.
 He apparently spent time on "the hill," in D.C., working with government officials to end the prohibition of consumption of alcohol.
 He did much work with the liquor industry throughout his career.

 After World War II, he returned to public relations, as well as freelance writing, and later, radio and television production.

-But it was as the author of mystery novels about the adventures of Liddell that Kane was best known.
+But it was as the author of mystery novels about private eye Johnny Liddell that Kane was best known.
 Kane's first novel, About Face, placed detective Johnny Liddell in Hollywood to solve the murder of an ex-racketeer who became a power in the movie industry.
 The book could have been taken from the front pages of the newspapers at the time (1947), except that the novel was written months before the Bugsy Siegel murder.

 In 1960, one of his early novels, Key Witness, about a family pitted against a street gang, was made into a major motion picture movie.
 He formed and served as president of the Frank Kane Corporation and Frank Kane Associates, which produced regular and promotional films

 Kane also formed his own publishing company, Lake Press, which published his works, including the travel book, Travel is for the Birds, as well as a monthly newsletter for the Liquor Industry, regarded as the bible of the trade.
 At the time of his death in November 1968, Frank Kane had many television and movie projects pending, and they remain unfinished.

 In his career, he had served as a member of The Overseas Press Club, the Authors' Guild, the Writer's Guild of America East, and was on the board of the Mystery Writers of America.